wuwbobo2021/figrid-board/README.md

 1. Communication with external engines (like AlphaGomoku: <https://github.com/MaciejKozarzewski/AlphaGomoku>).
 2. Implementation of Renju and Swap2 rule for this program;
-3. Support of RenjuNet Database; and implementation of a new library format for this program to support various board sizes.
+3. Support of RenjuNet Database;
 4. Make a graphical user interfafce for this program.